tytydraco/yessleep/out/Something_was_wrong_about_Ms_Katzs_garden.md

 I am a very light sleeper, so that’s why I woke up when a strange noise started permeating through the edges of my sleepy consciousness.

-There was a sound so quiet that a normal person would have slept through it*.* I lay covered in my bed, sensitive ears straining to discern what the noise was.
+There was a sound so quiet that a normal person would have slept through it.
+I lay covered in my bed, sensitive ears straining to discern what the noise was.
 It sounded like someone was digging in mud.

 I sat up, trying to quiet my breathing so I could hear where it was coming from, but my wooden floors made the sound reverberate from all directions in my room.
 I could not work up the courage to get out bed and investigate, something told me I should just lay down and put on some white noise to ignore it.